 Photo by William Roberts

-RICHARDSON, Texas- The UMHB men’s basketball team has been picked to win a second straight ASC title.
+RICHARDSON, Texas- The UMHB women’s basketball team has been picked second in the ASC’s Preseason Poll.

 The poll, released Thursday afternoon, was extremely close amongst the top teams, with Hardin-Simmons voted No. 1, with 184 points, and UMHB at No. 2, with 180 points.
 ETBU, selected No. 3, was just behind, with 169 points.
 UT-Dallas, which will have a new head coach in Joe Shotland, had the fourth-most points in the poll, with 141.
 Concordia (TX) rounded out the top five, with 95 points.